/ St. Louis Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury leads to a long-term impairment, you may be eligible for ongoing financial support under Michigan law.
-These benefits are designed to account for the permanent consequences of your injury on your ability to work.
+If your workplace injury leads to a long-term impairment, you may be entitled to further compensation under Michigan law.
+These payments are designed to account for the permanent consequences of your injury on your capacity to earn a living.

 Types of permanent disability benefits: